bjornarneson/alembic/contact.md

 aside: true
 ---

 We would love to get in touch with you!
-Send us an email at
+Email Jon Campbell, Artistic Director, at
-<mail@mnrenchoir.org> or use the contact form below.
+<byzantinecampbell@gmail.com> or use the contact form below.

 {% include site-form.html %}